-In the first stage of the Levitt Awards competition, students present their research at the annual “ILR Poster Session for Student Research on Aging.”
-This is a judged poster competition held in February at Oak Hammock.
+In the first stage of the poster awards competition, students present their research at the annual “ILR Poster Session for Student Research on Aging.”
+This is a judged poster competition held in the spring at Oak Hammock.
 ILR members attend the poster session and take an active part in research discussions with the student presenters.
-The judges select the top five finalists to make ILR – Levitt Presentations, detailed overview talks about their research.
+The second stage includes the top five finalists sharing detailed presentations about their research.
 ILR members in attendance rate these talks and members comments are shared with the judges, who award prizes of $1000 for first place, $750 for second place, $500 for third place and two runner-up prizes of $250 each.

 TYPICAL RESEARCH TOPICS: